lszhou/lszhou.github.com/_posts/2015-05-21-second_attack.md

 **Middlewares**

+(Definition)Express functionality is provided through middleware, which are nothing but asynchronous functions that manipulate the request and response objects.

-A middleware is a JavaScript function to handle HTTP requests to an Express app.
+(Definition, again) A middleware is a JavaScript function to handle HTTP requests to an Express app.

 The functionality could be:

 - manipulate the request and the response objects
 - or perform an isolated action,